kittykatattack/learningPixi/README.md

 ```
 (The asterisk, *, in the code above, is the CSS "universal selector",
 which just means "all the tags".)

+If you want the canvas to scale proportionally to any browser window
+size, you can use [this custom scaleToWindow function.](https://github.com/kittykatattack/scaleToWindow).

 <a id='sprites'></a>
 Pixi sprites